 Common names: foxtail restharrow

-Ononis alopecuroides (foxtail restharrow) is a woody annual (family Fabaceae) whose current distribution in California is limited to one location in Los Oso Valley, San Luis Obispo County.
+Ononis alopecuroides (foxtail restharrow) is a woody annual (family Fabaceae) whose current distribution in California is limited to one location in San Luis Obispo County.
 This Mediterranean native prefers disturbed places, such as fields and pastures, as well as grasslands and oak woodlands.
 Although the one known population is almost completely eradicated, foxtail restharrow has the potential to be a highly aggressive invader, forming dense stands that exclude native plants.
-It is considered weedy in northern and central Europe.Rating: Limited
+It is considered weedy in northern and central Europe.Cal-IPC Rating: Limited?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 Weed Management NotesNo Weed RIC Management Notes are available for this species.
 Check for information on other species in the genus on the Weed RIC site.

 There are no newsletter articles associated with this species yet.

 Cal-IPC Symposium Presentations